Dynamical Variational Autoencoders: A Comprehensive Review: Experiments

 \chapter{Experiments}

-In the following, we present an experimental benchmark of the seven DVAE models that we detailed in the previous chapters.
-We showcase this benchmark with the task of speech analysis-resynthesis, that is encoding and reconstructing speech signals, that here will play the role of the data $\myx[1:T]$, encoded into, and resynthesized from, a latent vector sequence $\myz[1:T]$.
-We first specify in Section~\ref{sec:model-implementation} the implementation of each model.
-We then describe the experimental protocol, dataset, model training and evaluation metrics in Section~\ref{sec:experimental-protocol}.
-Finally, we provide and discuss the obtained results in Section~\ref{sec:results}.
+In this chapter, we present an experimental benchmark of six of the DVAE models detailed in the previous chapters (DKF, STORN, VRNN, SRNN, RVAE, DSAE).
+This benchmark is conducted on a dataset of speech signals and a dataset of 3D human motion data.
+We provide a series of quantitative results on the task of analysis-resynthesis; that is encoding with the DVAE encoder followed by decoding with the DVAE decoder.
+We also provide qualitative results, in the form of examples of data generated by the models.
+We first present the models implementation in Section~\ref{sec:model-architecture}.
+Then, we describe the experimental protocol, datasets, model training and testing settings, and evaluation metrics in Section~\ref{sec:experimental-protocol}.
+Finally, we present and discuss the results in Sections~\ref{sec:results-speech} and \ref{sec:results-motion}.
+We recall that a link to the open-source code and the best-trained models can be found at \url{https://team.inria.fr/robotlearn/dvae/}.